You aren’t alone if you’ve found yourself unsuccessfully chasing your chickens, hoping to safely grab ahold of them for one reason or another.

 You see, chickens become extremely sleepy and lethargic at night.
 They don’t fight as much when approached, and some even say they are in a trance-like state.
 So as long as it’s not an emergency, and you can wait to catch your chicken, nighttime is the best time.

 Recalling your chickens is easy to do, but they may choose new roosts outside the coop from time to time.
-In that case, start from step one and retrain the flock.
+In that case, start from step 1 and retrain the flock.

 Teach Your Chickens to Come for Treats